 a.
 Email Newsletter/Digest

-- Build brand awareness
+- Build brand awareness and patient loyalty

 - Include diverse types of content